You guys probably already know I’m a bit of a cheese addict and Dubliner cheese is my go-to brand.

 Cut all the fat off the rasher and chop with your mushroom

-Pour a small glug of olive oil on a medium heat and fry one crushed garlic clove with the mushroom and rasher until the pan is dry and the mushroom and rasher has reduced in size and is crispy
+Pour a small glug of olive oil over a medium heat and fry one crushed garlic clove with the mushroom and rasher until the pan is dry and the mushroom and rasher has reduced in size and is crispy

 Melt butter in the large pan and toast risotto rice for around 5 minutes